How to Optimize a Blog Post for Google's Featured Snippets

 If you don't know, the lyrics problem is where Google gives them to you when you search for the lyrics.
 In the past, Google was caught multiple times copying lyrics from lyric sites like Genius rather than finding a way to obtain them independently.

-Example Lyrics on Google Featured Snippet
+Example Lyrics On Google Featured Snippet

 The problem isn't that search engines are providing the lyrics; the problem is that when they deliver the songs, searchers have no reason to go to a lyric site, so the entire genre of websites no longer has a reason to exist.